Prodigy (rapper): 2000–2006: H.N.I.C.

 2007–2011: Collaborations and H.N.I.C.
-Part 2
+Pt.
+2

-During this time, Prodigy had started work on his second solo album, H.N.I.C.
-Part 2, which was first previewed on his official mixtape The Return of the Mac, and was later released on the independent label Koch Records.
-The mixtape single, together with the mixtape video, was called "Mac 10 Handle".
+While awaiting trial for a gun possession charge, Prodigy had started work on his second solo album, H.N.I.C.
+Pt.
+2, which was first previewed on his official mixtape, The Return of the Mac.
+The mixtape's single, together with a video, was called "Mac 10 Handle".
 Prodigy then released H.N.I.C.
 Pt.
-2 through Voxonic Inc., a company in which he was an equity holder.
+2 through Voxonic Records, a label in which he was an equity holder.
 In late 2009, Mobb Deep was released from their contract with 50 Cent's G-Unit label.

-During this time, Prodigy was served with a three-year sentence in Mid-State Correctional Facility (a medium-security prison), following a plea agreement stemming from a gun-possession charge.
-He was officially released on March 7, 2011.
+After spending three years in prison, Prodigy was officially released on March 7, 2011.

-Prodigy was featured in the 2009 documentary Rhyme and Punishment, which documented hip-hop artists who had been incarcerated.
+Prodigy was featured in a 2009 documentary, Rhyme and Punishment, which documented hip-hop artists who had been incarcerated.

 In 2011, Prodigy released a free EP called The Ellsworth Bumpy Johnson EP, his first project after being released from prison.

-On April 21, a song titled "The Type", with Curren$y, was released on Curren$y's free album Covert Coup.
+On April 21, a song titled "The Type", with Currensy, was released on Currensy's free album Covert Coup.

 In 2011, Prodigy released his autobiography, My Infamous Life: The Autobiography of Mobb Deep's Prodigy.